Atlanta Botanical Garden: Exhibits

 The Botanical Garden is composed of a number of smaller themed gardens.
 Each contains different landscapes to display a variety of plants.
 Near the entrance are formal gardens, such as the Japanese garden and the rose garden.
 Two woodland areas, the 5 acre Upper Woodland and the 10 acre Storza Woods feature large trees and shade-loving flowers and undergrowth.
 The Children's Garden features whimsical sculptures, fountains, and interpretive exhibits on botany, ecology, and nutrition.

 The 16000 sqft Dorothy Chapman Fuqua Conservatory contains indoor exhibits of plants from tropical rainforests and deserts.
 The rain forest room of the Fuqua Conservatory is also populated by tropical birds, turtles, and several exhibits of poison dart frogs, the last of which is a collaboration in conservation efforts with Zoo Atlanta.
 Adjoining this building, the Fuqua Orchid Center contains separate rooms simulating the tropics and high elevations in order to house rare orchids from around the world.

 The Fuqua Orchid Center is home to the largest collection of species orchids on permanent display in the U.S. and hosts a wintertime display known as Orchid Daze.
 Its unique Tropical High Elevation House provides the correct habitat for montane orchids and companion plants from around the equator at elevations of 6,000 to 10,000 feet.
 An Air Washer System, technology adapted from the textile industry, was combined with traditional greenhouse heating and cooling to create this environment and allows rare orchids to thrive.
 The Tropical Display House is filled with fragrant orchids from around the world.

+The Earth Goddess is a 25-foot sculpture that is a centerpiece of the Cascades Garden.
+It was the highlight of the "Imaginary Worlds" exhibition that was showcased in 2013–2014.
+It has since become a permanent part of the Cascades Garden.